-Employment Skills Center: Serving the Community for over 48 years
+Employment Skills Center: Serving the Community for 50 years!

 Reverend Dr. Leon Sullivan founds the first Opportunities Industrialization Center (OIC) in an abandoned jailhouse in North Philadelphia.
 The OIC offers job and life skills training to the under-educated and disadvantaged and provides skilled workers for Philadelphia businesses.
 This model is soon adopted across the country and around the world.